 Here are a few key definitions to keep straight:

 Concealed Carry: This term refers to concealing a firearm beneath clothing, unable to be seen by the casual observer.
 Depending on which state you live, carrying concealed might require training and a permit.
 This grants you the ability to concealed carry anywhere listed on your permit, save a few location exemptions such as government or school property, banks or taverns, if alcohol will be consumed.
 You should also always check your state’s reciprocity laws with a state in which you plan to visit or travel in order to remain in compliance, as those laws are subject to change.
 A good resource to have on hand is the Traveler's Guide to Firearm Laws of the Fifty States.
 A new version with changes to state laws is introduced annually.

 Constitutional Carry: This type of carry is unrestricted, permitting law-abiding citizens to carry a handgun either concealed or out in the open without the need for a permit.
-Currently, this type of carry is legal for Alaska, Arizona, Arkansas, Idaho, Kansas, Kentucky, Maine, Mississippi, Missouri, New Hampshire, North Dakota residents (for concealed carry only), Oklahoma, South Dakota, Vermont, West Virginia and Wyoming residents.
+Currently, this type of carry is legal for Alaska, Arizona, Arkansas, Idaho, Kansas, Kentucky, Maine, Mississippi, Missouri, Montana, New Hampshire, North Dakota residents (for concealed carry only), Oklahoma, South Dakota, Utah, Vermont, West Virginia and Wyoming residents.
 However, state gun laws are subject to change, so be sure to keep abreast of the most up-to-date practices in the state in which you reside or plan to travel with your firearm.

 Open Carry: This permits a gun owner to carry his or her firearm on their person in plain sight, without any or most obstruction from clothing.
 Several states are very permissive in their open carry laws, while others attach certain restrictions.
 You should always check your state laws—which change year to year—to ensure you are in compliance.

 So, where can you carry?